GridTools/gt4py/CODING_GUIDELINES.md

 There are separate test suites (each living in a subfolder) for the separate subpackages of GT4Py.
 This is so that not all subpackages have to be tested on CI all the time (see [`ci-docs`][the ci docs] for details).

-The `tests` folder and test suites are python packages.
+The `tests` folder should not be a package but the contained test suites are python packages.

 Each test suite should follow the following structure: